pluralsight/PSOperations/README.md

 [![codebeat badge](https://codebeat.co/badges/5a8fa0e4-178b-499b-9947-98bf69013b7f)](https://codebeat.co/projects/github-com-pluralsight-psoperations) ![](https://travis-ci.org/pluralsight/PSOperations.svg)

+PSOperations is a framework that leverages the power of NSOperation and NSOperationQueue.
+It enables you to use operations more easily in all parts of your project.

 This is an adaptation of the sample code provided in the [Advanced NSOperations](https://developer.apple.com/videos/wwdc/2015/?id=226) session of WWDC 2015.

 ##Support